InventivetalentDev/MineskinClient/README.md

             .userAgent("MyMineSkinApp/v1.0") // TODO: update this with your own user agent .apiKey("your-api-key") // TODO: update this with your own API key (https://account.mineskin.org/keys) /*
-             Uncomment this if you're on a paid plan with higher concurrency limits .generateQueueOptions(new QueueOptions(Executors.newSingleThreadScheduledExecutor(), 200, 5))
+            // Uncomment this if you're on a paid plan with higher concurrency limits .generateQueueOptions(new QueueOptions(Executors.newSingleThreadScheduledExecutor(), 200, 5))
+            */
+            /*
+            // Use this to automatically adjust the queue settings based on your allowance .generateQueueOptions(QueueOptions.createAutoGenerate())
              */
             .build();